 Smart Power for Schools is designed to support the State of Hawaii Department of Education’s sustainability goals, assisting with renewable energy and smart grid technologies and energy management and efficiency strategies to reduce schools’ electricity use.

 Smart Power for Schools will install and demonstrate emerging technologies and equipment at select public schools:

 - Renewable and clean energy systems, such as small wind turbines, solar hybrid systems, and fuel cells

 - Smart grid equipment, including smart inverters and advanced meters

 - Energy storage and management systems, such as battery banks

 - Energy monitoring, profiling, and management tools, including individual Web portals

 In addition to supporting the Department of Education’s sustainability goals, the renewable energy systems and energy management tools will help educate students about new technologies.
 Information on the technologies demonstrated will be made available on the Internet, and a Web interface will be developed for classroom instruction.

-Hawaiian Electric partners with the State of Hawaii Department of Education and members of the community.
+Smart Power for Schools is supported by a voluntary partnership among the Hawaiian Electric Companies, the State of Hawaii Department of Education, and members of the community.